AorsiniYT/vita-moonlight/README.md

 ## What's New

+- **L1/R1 and L2/R2 Swap:** You can now swap the functions of the L1/R1 and L2/R2 buttons from the settings menu.
+- **Gamepad Type Selection:** Choose between Xbox and PlayStation controller layouts in the settings menu.
 - **Automatic pairing fixed:** The pairing process is now more reliable and user-friendly.
 You can now pair your PC directly from the Vita using "Search device"—no more manual pairing required!
 - **Absolute Touch (beta):** Experimental support for absolute touch controls.
 - **Motion controls (gyroscope):** Play with motion aiming and gyro support for a more immersive experience.